meirelop/lookbook/README.md

 #### Messaging
 Crawlers need to communicate with each other, to know which is responsible for which group of countries, pages etc.
-Redis and/or RabbitMQ would be good fit for our case.
+Redis and/or RabbitMQ would be good fit for our case since both of them easy to use, manage and lightweight solutions.

 ##### Data Processing and DB
 RDBMS would not be best option given large amounts of data and necessity in low latency.
 Of course some RDBMS can be scaled horizontally, but it triggers other unnecessary problems.
-Instead, in order to achieve horizontal scalability, it would be better to use noSQL such as MongoDB itself, or Hadoop cluster depending on other components.\
+Instead, in order to achieve horizontal scalability, it would be better to use noSQL such as MongoDB itself.\
+To have fault tolerancy and horizontal scalability it is necessary to deploy MongoDB sharded cluster with replicas of each server.
+In my opinion, MongoDB cluster would be best suit for this project.
+But if we are going to have much more data, and/or integrate with other data, create data lake, we can also consider using Hadoop cluster further.

 ##### API
 Once we stored this data, we need them to be available within API.
 As a framework for providing API it is possible to use Flask, but Django better suits for big systems.\
 Another thing is, we need data to be accessed instantaneously, with low latency.
-To achieve low latency, for services like **given a country which returns the number of posts associated with each hashtag**, it is better to do all the calculations beforehand and store it in inmemory database, such as Redis (Ex. key-poland#fashion, value-120) (Can we use Spark here?)
+To achieve low latency, for services like **given a country which returns the number of posts associated with each hashtag**, it is better to do all the calculations beforehand and store it in inmemory database, such as Redis (Ex. key-poland#fashion, value-120)

 ##### Duplicates
 In order to avoid duplicates, I just created Unique Index for lookID, to ignore insertion to DB after crawling.